Brave Enough

 Brave Enough is the third studio album by American electronic musician Lindsey Stirling, released independently on the imprint Lindseystomp Records on August 19, 2016.
 The album features guest vocalists Christina Perri, Carah Faye, Dan + Shay, ZZ Ward, Raja Kumari, Lecrae, Rivers Cuomo, Rooty and Andrew McMahon in the Wilderness.
 The album is composed of six instrumental tracks and eight tracks with featured vocalists.

 Singles

 On June 28, 2016, "The Arena", the first single from the album was released.
 The music video for "The Arena" debuted the same day.

 On July 15, the second single, "Something Wild" featuring Andrew McMahon was released and the music video was released on August 3.

 On August 6, the third single, "Prism", which was produced by Robert DeLong, was released.

 The fourth single "Hold My Heart" was released on November 16, 2016.
 The accompanying video costars Pretty Dudes actor Kyle Rezzarday.

-On March 6, 2017, the fifth single, "Love's Just a Feeling" featuring Rooty was released, with the music video released the same day, with cameo appearances by Liev Schreiber, Sarah Jessica Parker, Rachel Bilson and Emilia Clarke.
+On March 6, 2017, the fifth single, "Love's Just a Feeling" featuring Rooty was released, with the music video releasing the same day.

 "Lost Girls" was released as the sixth single on May 11, 2017.
 "Mirage" as the seventh on October 11, 2017, and "First Light" as the eighth on June 28, 2018.